 Specialist oral surgery is undertaken by a dental practitioner who possesses additional postgraduate qualifications and experience recognised by the Dental Council as appropriate for registration.

-The course combines clinical, didactic and research training, and experience in the specialty.
-It provides a learning platform to prepare the student for advanced level practise in the domain of Oral Surgery in the field of Dentistry.
+The course combines clinical, didactic and research training, and experience in the speciality.
+It provides a learning platform to prepare the student for advanced level practice in the domain of Oral Surgery in the field of Dentistry.

 The primary focus of the course is to prepare the Candidate to independently assess, plan and provide Oral Surgical care to individuals and the community.